 - 1. Failure to enter the arena mounted - 2.
 Entering the arena with the assistance of anyone other than another mounted 4-H member - 3.
-Failure to cross the start line within 60 seconds from the time the gate opens - 4.
+Failure to enter the arena (from the time the gate opens) or lane line, acknowledge the judge and cross the Start/Finish line within 60 seconds. - 4.
 Upsetting the start-finish markers - 5.
 Crossing the start-finish line outside of the start-finish line markers - 6.
 Crossing the start-finish line (breaking the barrier) with any part of the horse or rider (outside of the customary start and finish) - 7.
 Run-outs - 8.
 Refusals (a balk is not considered a refusal if the horse finally finishes the course correctly) - 9.
 Leaving the course Determined at judge's discretion - 10.
 Dismounting at any time while on course - 11.
 Failure to follow the pattern for the event - 12.
 Passing any obstacle completely on the wrong side - 13.
 Circling any obstacle while on course, except flag races and other container events.
 Riders may be asked to move on at the judge's discretion or after three refusals or attempts. - 14.
 Failure to remain within designated lane and/or runout box until judge's final acknowledgement will constitute a disqualification.
 A rider will be deemed outside of their lane and/or run-out box should all four of the horse's feet cross over a line at the same time. - 15.
 A horse being unruly or out of control - 16.
 Spurring or striking the horse in front of the cinch.
 Youth are allowed to pet their horse in front of the cinch in a humane way, as perceived by the judge.
 Spurring, striking, (e.g., hitting or slapping) can be considered disqualification. - 17.
 Striking the horse with arena equipment - 18.
 Using rubber bands or anything else to anchor the rider to the horse or saddle - 19.
-Failure to acknowledge the judge before and after the run Show management or the judge may disqualify a rider for unsportsmanlike conduct, profanity, unnecessary roughness, abusing the horse, or disorderly conduct of any kind.
+Failure to acknowledge the judge before and after the run - 20.
+Show management or the judge may disqualify a rider for unsportsmanlike conduct, profanity, unnecessary roughness, abusing the horse, or disorderly conduct of any kind.
 The judge may also disqualify an unmanageable horse for reasons of safety or the exhibitor's inability to handle or control it.